When patients hesitate,

 Colorized Key Images

-Patients see the tear and stop shopping for second opinions.
+Patients see the tear and can ask more informed questions.

 Plain-Language Summary